shrinerb/shrine/README.md

 gem "shrine"
 ```

-Shrine has been tested on MRI 2.1, MRI 2.2, MRI 2.3, JRuby and Rubinius.
+Shrine has been tested on MRI 2.1, MRI 2.2, MRI 2.3 and JRuby.

 ## Basics